-My 3 Days Chiang Rai Itinerary can plan your visit to Chiang Rai as a popular attraction and worthwhile.
-It is also combined with other travel programs.
+My 3-Day Chiang Rai Itinerary can plan your visit to Chiang Rai as a popular attraction and worthwhile.
+It can also be combined with other travel programs.
 And possibly fly from Bangkok to start a trip in the morning.

 This time, we travel from Chiang Mai on day 1 to Chiang Rai by road (180 km, 3 hours drive) along picturesque, scenic routes, passing several beautiful northern mountains.
 And we will drive back on day 3 to finish in Chiang Mai.